iryna-kondr/scikit-llm/README.md

 At the moment 3 PaLM based models are available in test mode:
 - `ZeroShotPaLMClassifier` - zero-shot text classification with PaLM 2;
-- `PaLMClassifier` - fine-tuneable text classifier with PaLM 2;
+- `PaLMClassifier` - fine-tunable text classifier with PaLM 2;
-- `PaLM` - fine-tuneable estimator that can be trained on arbitrary text input-output pairs.
+- `PaLM` - fine-tunable estimator that can be trained on arbitrary text input-output pairs.

 Example: